Home/Blog Center/Security System

 Is Savannah Georgia Safe from Hurricane & Flood Risks?

 Savannah faces significant exposure to hurricanes and flooding due to its coastal geography.
-The Atlantic hurricane season (June–November) brings storm surges and heavy rainfall, with historical impacts like Hurricane Matthew's 2016 flooding (Flood Insurance Guru).
-Approximately 77% of buildings face flood risk—over half in high-risk FEMA zones (AE, VE) with 1% annual flood probability (ClimateCheck).
+The Atlantic hurricane season runs from June to November.
+It brings storm surges and heavy rain.
+For example, Hurricane Matthew caused serious flooding in 2016 (Flood Insurance Guru).
+Approximately 77% of buildings face flood risk—over half in high-risk FEMA zones (AE, VE) with 1% annual flood probability.

 Critical mitigation steps: